SiebertT/EnterpriseLinux2017/report/Task 02 DNS/report dns 02.md

 - Log in to the server with `vagrant ssh pu001`
 - execute `dig @192.0.2.10 pu001.avalon.lan` or `dig @192.0.2.10 pu002.avalon.lan` on either machine
 - Run the test runbats.sh on both machines with sudo rights
+- Ping (and tracert) the DNS servers IP address at 192.0.2.10 from the host

 ## Procedure/Documentation DNS 02
 My documentation and code is written down in the [cheat sheet](https://github.com/HoGentTIN/elnx-sme-SiebertT/blob/master/report/Task%2002%20DNS/cheat-sheet%20dns%2002.md)